Purpose of policy

-- To our own service providers who process data on our behalf and on our instructions (for example, our website operator (Feast) who host our mailing list service and the organisation that collects donations on our behalf (Charity Checkout).
+To our own service providers who process data on our behalf and on our instructions (for example, our website operator (Brackets Digital) who host our mailing list service and the organisation that collects donations on our behalf (Charity Checkout).
 In these cases we require that these third parties comply strictly with our instructions and with data protection laws, for example around security of personal data.

 If you use your credit or debit card to make a donation, we will ensure that this is carried out securely and in accordance with the Payment Card Industry Data Security Standard (PCI-DSS).